Depression

 what teenage depression looks like

-There is no conclusive test to determine the presence of teen depression.
-However, mental healthcare professionals will conduct interviews and other psychological evaluations.
-These assessments will include the teen, their immediate family members, academic teachers, and possibly even their peers.
+There is no conclusive test to determine the presence of depression in adolescents.
+However, mental healthcare professionals will conduct interviews and psychological evaluations.
+These assessments will include your teen, their immediate family members, academic teachers, and possibly even their peers.

-The intent of these interviews is to determine the severity of their depressive disorder, the presence of any co-occurring disorders, such as anxiety, bipolar disorder, Post-Traumatic Stress Disorder (PTSD), or substance use, and to establish the potential risk of suicide or self-harm.
-Based on these tests and evaluations, an individualized treatment plan will be developed to suit each patient’s unique needs.
+The intent of these interviews is to determine the severity of your child’s depressive disorder; the presence of any co-occurring disorders, such as anxiety, bipolar disorder, Post-Traumatic Stress Disorder (PTSD), or substance use; and to establish the potential risk of suicide or self-harm.
+Based on these tests and evaluations, BasePoint Academy will develop an individualized treatment plan to suit your teen’s needs.

 When facing adolescent depression, the natural response can be to hide it out of fear, shame, or a sense of worthlessness.
 But getting support from mental healthcare professionals can provide practical resources for alleviating the symptoms of depression.